apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Clark collects 2nd triple-double as Fever stay hot**
+**Biden close to blocking Nippon Steel deal to buy U.S. Steel, sources say**

-You can read more about it [here](https://www.espn.com/wnba/story/_/id/41128834/caitlin-clark-2nd-triple-double-propels-fever-fifth-straight-win).
+You can read more about it [here](https://www.reuters.com/markets/deals/us-steel-would-close-mills-move-headquarters-if-149-bln-nippon-deal-collapses-2024-09-04/).

 ## Requirements
 - Python 3.8